-Apple’s pushed an iOS 14.1 update to the iPhone XR and the software has the potential to help, or hurt, your device’s performance.
+Apple’s pushed an iOS 14.7.1 update to the iPhone XR and the software has the potential to help, or hurt, your device’s performance.

+We’ve seen a lot of positive feedback about the firmware’s performance, but we’ve also heard about a variety problems.
 Some of these issues are minor, others are far more problematic.

-With that in mind, we want to take you through the most important things to know, right now, about the iPhone XR iOS 14.1 update.
+With that in mind, we want to take you through the most important things to know, right now, about the iPhone XR iOS 14.7.1 update.

 This guide will take you through the software’s performance, the problems plaguing the device, the downgrade status, the iOS 14 jailbreak, and more.

 We’ll start with a quick look at its performance.